standardgalactic/zet/_posts/2020-08-15-rust-verification-part1.md

 1. Running KLEE on bitcode
 2. Exploring paths and assumptions
+   Maybe note that KLEE is not usually used to explore all paths and has a rich set of options for controlling which paths to explore and in what order.
 3. Entry point
 4. Library
 5. Working round KLEE issues